Cbot-XRPL/Xahau-infrastructure-Table/README.md

 **Infra Table**

 ## Introduction
 We are a group of individuals in the XRPL/Xahau Community focused on infrastructure.
 We have come together to create a Xahau Governance Game table that rewards validators on Xahau.
 Our goal is to distribute a portion of our table rewards to Xahau validators.
-Our ethos is to foster a welcoming and friendly environment as we pursue new and exciting opportunities.
+Our ethos is to foster a network of exciting new opportunities.

 ## Founding Members
 **@Cbot_XRPL:** One of our network operators, @Cbot_XRPL runs a validator on the Xahau UNL and has over four years of experience in the XRPL community.
 He owns a business, @Cbotlabs, which provides infrastructure to the XRPL and supports community projects.